Albert Simonin

 Albert Simonin (1905–1980) was a French novelist and scriptwriter.
 He was born in the La Chapelle quarter of the 18th arrondissement of Paris.
 His father was a florist.
 Albert was orphaned by the age of 16.
 His novel Touchez Pas au Grisbi featuring the Parisian gangster Max le Menteur was turned into a movie starring Jean Gabin that is regarded as a classic example of French film noir.
 Simonin co-authored the screenplay for the movie.
+After World War II, he spent five years in prison for collaboration.